Contact info: Roy Wilson (631) 831-3992

 As you know, I had an accident in 2010 and broke my ankle.
 If you've seen us in the last few years I'm sure it was apparent that it has been getting worse.
 I have decided to have total ankle replacement (TAR) surgery in April.
 I am not expecting to be back on my feet until roughly late June.
 Please check in with me and feel free to give me a call along the way.

-I am always honored that a venue believes in us and I never take that for granted.
+I am always honored when a venue believes in us and I never take that for granted.
 I understand that times are hard and there are many other places our fans can go to on any given night.
 Thank you to everybody for your support.
 Good people attract good people, positive energy attracts positive energy.
 Thank you to the Huntington Moose Lodge for giving me the chance to bring pure drama-free rockabilly music to more and more people.

 This calendar is updated monthly, or more often as shows come in.

-Some recent shows that we are proud of:
+Some shows that we do every year:

-Roy Wilson's Rockabilly Riot @ the Huntington Moose Lodge (next show-April 14, 2018)
+Roy Wilson's Rockabilly Riot @ the Huntington Moose Lodge

 Viva Las Vegas (Orleans Hotel/Casino, Las Vegas, NV)